sunyeetu/psiral-HTM/README.md

 _*Game sound is currently (and sadly) not working under IE & Safari browsers._

-_Game may run on mobile devices but it's not yet optimized to support any._
+_Game seems playable on iPads but it's not yet optimized to support any mobile devices._

 ## Open Source Libraries
 The following javascript libraries are used: